Bewick's wren: Geographic variation

-Geographic differences have been observed in the appearance of the Bewick's wren.
+Geographic differences have been observed in the appearance of Bewick's wren.
 Eastern populations, prior to their decline, were described as being more colorful, such as having a reddish tint to its brown feathers.
 Pacific populations are described as being darker in appearance, while populations in the Southwest are described as having a grayer plumage.

 Geographic differences have also been noted in the song of Bewick's wrens.
 Each regional population of Bewick's wrens have distinctive vocalizations, in particular their call notes.
 Pacific populations sing notably more complicated songs than Southwestern populations.
 Eastern populations were also noted to be excellent singers.

 Distribution and habitat

-The Bewick's wren once had a range that extended throughout much of the United States and Mexico and parts of Canada.
+Bewick's wren once had a range that extended throughout much of the United States and Mexico and parts of Canada.
 It used to be fairly common in the Midwest and in the Appalachian Mountains, but it is now extremely rare east of the Mississippi River.
 It is still found along the Pacific Coast from Baja California to British Columbia, in Mexico, and in a significant portion of the Southwest, including Texas, Arizona, New Mexico, and Oklahoma.
 Western populations do not tend to migrate.
 Eastern populations, prior to their decline, used to migrate from its northern range to the Gulf Coast.

-The preferred habitat of the Bewick's wren is that of arid open woodlands and brush-filled areas such as hillsides and uplands, but will reside in humid areas locally (Subtropical and Temperate zones).
+The preferred habitat of Bewick's wren is that of arid open woodlands and brush-filled areas such as hillsides and uplands, but will reside in humid areas locally (Subtropical and Temperate zones).
 They are more common than house wrens in drier habitats, such as those found in the Southwest.
 In California, Bewick's wrens inhabit a shrubland area called chaparral.